Gabriel Bontempo: Club career

 On 4 February 2025, Santos announced Bontempo's contract renewal until the end of 2027.
 On 5 May, he further extended his link until 2028.

+Regularly used under head coach Pedro Caixinha, Bontempo lost space under Cleber Xavier, and also saw limited playing time under Juan Pablo Vojvoda, mainly due to an injury.
+He ended his first senior season with three goals in 37 appearances.
+After being out of the first five matches of the 2026 season due to a surgery in the nasal septum, he subsequently managed to become a starter under Vojvoda.

+On 13 April 2026, Bontempo renewed his contract until December 2030.

 International career

 On 22 July 2025, Bontempo and Santos teammate Luca Meirelles were called up to the Brazil national under-20 team for two friendlies against Paraguay.
+On 9 September 2026, he was called up to the full side by Carlo Ancelotti for two friendlies against Australia and India.